freshfitz/OilSensor/README.md

 {"percentage": 76.3988548810431, "gals": 190.99713720260775, "name": "OilSensor", "cm": 37.83, "in": 14.893700787401574}

+Look at the top lines of sensor.py you will have to adjust the distances for your setup and the tank size for your setup

 You can now use anything you want to read this json format, for example I have it displaying on my magicmirror using MMM-Json-feed https://github.com/amcolash/MMM-json-feed